How do we begin to eulogise about Lavethan Mill?

 Mill Second Floor

-Bedroom 5 with double bed (6') and en suite Bathroom with bath, shower attachment, shower cubicle, WC and double wash-basins
+Bedroom 5 with super-king double bed (6') and en suite Bathroom with bath, shower attachment, shower cubicle, WC and double wash-basins

 Although there are railings, please take care with children around the leat and waterwheel ducts.
 Guests can be shown the workings of the waterwheel on special request.
+Please note, there are beehives within the orchard.

 - Regret no pets